petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/search-results-behavior.md

 ## Returning Objects in Search Results

-Liferay 7.4 includes [Liferay Objects](../../../liferay-development/objects.md), a GUI-driven application-building framework.
-Fields of each Object's definition can be declared searchable; Object Entries (the records submitted by the application's users) [can then be queried](../../getting-started/searching-for-content.md#searching-for-liferay-objects) and returned in the Search Results widget.
+You can configure each [object definition](../../../liferay-development/objects.md) to be searchable with the Enable Indexed Search setting in its Details tab.
+If enabled, you can also configure [each field](../../../liferay-development/objects/creating-and-managing-objects/fields/adding-fields-to-objects.md) as searchable; object entries [can then be queried](../../getting-started/searching-for-content.md#searching-for-liferay-objects) and returned in the Search Results widget.

 ![A title and a content summary are displayed for Object Entries.](./search-results-behavior/images/13.png)